 If you allow the bread to rest in the egg white mixture for too long, it will become very soggy and try to fall apart when lifted.

 ⏲️ Make Ahead Instructions

 You can freeze your french toast on a baking sheet for one hour until solid and then transfer to an airtight container for up to 2 months—reheat before serving.

 Your leftover french toast can be kept stored in a Ziploc bag in the fridge for up to 4 days.
 Warm in the microwave before eating or eat it cold if desired.

 You can serve this french toast recipe with just about any breakfast side dish, or even none at all.

 Our favorite breakfast side dishes include Hashbrowns, fresh fruit, orange juice, and bacon.

 Turkey bacon is one of our go-to options because it's cheaper and more likely to be in stock at our local grocery store.

-Adding milk to the french toast mixture helps to soften the bread and give a more custard-like consistency in the center, and it helps to coat the bread.
+Adding milk to the french toast mixture helps to coat and soften the bread and give a more custard-like consistency in the center.

 If your french toast is soggy, it could be that you either oversoaked the bread or that you had too high of a temperature on your pan, resulting in cooked outsides and raw centers.